What Is ChatGPT for Coding in 2026?

 Key Terms

-- Chrome extension with 16,000+ users that adds folders, search, export, and prompt management to ChatGPT.
-Available on Chrome, Edge, and Firefox.
+- Chrome extension with 25,000+ users that adds folders, search, export, and prompt management to ChatGPT.
+Available on all Chromium browsers.

 - Free Plan